 Crescent City Countdown Club

-DATE: December 15, 2016
+DATE: December 20, 2017

 CONTACT: Debra L. Bresler

-With a corps of dedicated sponsors, the Crescent City Countdown Club (CCCC) will once again produce the traditional NOLA New Year’s Eve midnight fireworks display, the Symphony in the Sky, over the Mississippi River to welcome 2017 as only New Orleans can!
-This year’s fireworks display is sponsored by New Orleans Tourism Marketing Corporation and Allstate Sugar Bowl, The Berger Company, French Quarter Festivals, Inc., and the New Orleans Convention and Visitors Bureau, with more than twenty other dedicated community sponsors.
+The Crescent City Countdown Club (CCCC) will once again produce the traditional NOLA New Year’s Eve midnight fireworks display to welcome the new year and to celebrate the milestone 300th Anniversary of New Orleans.
+The Tricentennial fireworks display is sponsored by New Orleans Tourism Marketing Corporation and Allstate Sugar Bowl, The Berger Company, French Quarter Festivals, Inc., and the New Orleans Convention and Visitors Bureau, with more than twenty other dedicated community sponsors.
 The fireworks show is FREE and can be seen from the East and West Banks of the Mississippi River from the Riverwalk to Crescent Park at the French Market.

 For more information, log on to CrescentCityCountdown.com or call (985) 630-4604.